 Apart from technical

 However, a professional’s abilities are not limited to technical knowledge.
-For example, a graphic designer’s creativity, visual style, and artistic sense are often one-of-a-kind.
+For example, a graphic designer’s creativity, visual style, and artistic sense are usually one-of-a-kind.
 Even with today’s advanced artificial intelligence technology, human beings’ infinite creativity, years of knowledge and insight into their profession, and technical mastery do not come easily.

 Besides the hard and soft skills listed in job ads, one’s abilities should include personal strengths.
 UX researchers from various academic backgrounds will generate wildly different research approaches.
 An engineer who holds an insurance licence might significantly impact product development for an insurance company.
 These various academic disciplines, work experiences, and strengths contribute to the personal characteristics that set you apart.